Thinking to Win

 Bodybuilding champions know that for every method, technique, diet, and system they try that does not work, they are one step closer to discovering what works.
 Thus, every experience is a positive one - they either learn how to do something or find out how not to do it.
 They do not beat themselves up over mistakes but view it as a necessary part of their education.

 The most famous of all bodybuilders, Arnold Schwarzenegger, has this to say about negativity.
 "I have nothing to do with negative relationships.
 I stay away from negative influences.
 I have no time for negative thinkers and pessimists.
 Such people will suck you dry until you have become as pessimistic as they are.
 Then you will have not one but two losers."
 In contrast, positive people fuel their desires to achieve.
 Their beliefs and actions inspire you.

 Bodybuilding champions never skip a meal, never skip a workout and never opt for the easy way out.
 They do what needs to be done, when it needs to be done, no excuses.
 Bodybuilding champions have faith in their ability to succeed.
 They might try a different approach - but they never give up.
 They know a winner never quits and a quitter never wins.

 Bodybuilding champions know how to concentrate

 Bodybuilding champions focus on their goals and the job at hand.
 If they are in the gym training, their eyes are not flitting around seeing what others are doing.
-Their attention is focused with unwavering precision on the present moment and everything else is shut out from their consciousness.
+Their attention is focused on unwavering precision on the present moment, and everything else is shut out from their consciousness.
 They allow nothing to distract them.

 Bodybuilding champions look for better training methods, diets and other ideas to further improve and accelerate their results.
 They are never satisfied unless they are making incremental improvements to their physique, training methods and systems.